Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems: Abstract

 \section{Abstract}

-Generalized Wigner crystals (GWC) on triangular moiré superlattices, formed from stacking two layers of transition metal chalcogenides, have been recently observed at multiple fractional fillings of the moiré unit cell [Y. Xu et al., Nature 587, 214 - 218 (2020), X. Huang et al. Nat.
+\MakeUppercase{\textbf{Abstract}}\\ \addt{Generalized Wigner crystals (GWC) on triangular moiré superlattices, formed from stacking two layers of transition metal chalcogenides, have been observed at multiple fractional fillings [Nature 587, 214 - 218 (2020), Nat.
 Phys.
-17, 715 - 719 (2021), H. Li et al., Nature 597, 650 - 654 (2021)].
-Motivated by these experiments, tied with the need for an accurate microscopic description of these materials, we explore the theoretical origins of generalized Wigner crystallinity at $n=1/3$ and $2/3$ filling.
-We demonstrate the limitations of theoretical descriptions of these moiré GWCs relying on truncated (finite-range) electron-electron interactions instead of a long-range Coulomb interaction.
-We validate our findings by studying both classical and quantum mechanical effects at zero and finite temperatures.
-More generally, we discuss the role of charge frustration in the theoretical extended Hubbard-model phase diagram, identifying a ``pinball" phase, a partially quantum melted generalized Wigner crystal with coexisting solid and liquid-like features, with no classical analog.
-Quantum effects also explain the small, but experimentally detectable, asymmetry in the transition temperatures of the $n=1/3$ and $2/3$ crystals.
-Our calculations reveal that the charge ordering temperature and the magnetic crossover temperature predicted using the long-range Coulomb interaction are correctly captured with appropriately renormalized nearest-neighbor interactions.
-The effective nearest-neighbor interaction strength is significantly weaker than previously reported, placing it close to a metal-insulator phase boundary.
-This observation has implications for future experiments that we discuss.
-We conclude by studying the dependence of melting temperatures on gate-to-sample separation and we also predict temperature scales at which magnetic crossovers should be observed.
+17, 715 - 719 (2021), Nature 597, 650 - 654 (2021)].
+Motivated by these experiments, tied with the need for accurate microscopic descriptions of these materials, we explore the origins of GWC at $n=1/3$ and $2/3$ filling.
+We demonstrate the general limitations of theoretical descriptions relying on finite-range, versus long-range interactions, however, we clarify why some properties are captured by an effective nearest-neighbor model.
+We study both classical and quantum effects at zero and finite temperatures, discussing the role of charge frustration, identifying a ``pinball" phase, a partially quantum melted GWC, with no classical analog.
+Our work addresses several experimental observations and makes predictions for how many of the theoretical findings can be potentially realized in future experiments.}

 { }